Form

 General Aviation Flights

-Captains, owners or agents of GA aircraft making international journeys (including within the Common Travel Area (CTA))[footnote 1] are required to report or provide notification of their expected journey to the Border Force, the police and His Majesty’s Revenue and Customs.
-The information provided is shared[footnote 2] between those relevant agencies to prevent, detect and investigate crime and terrorism and facilitate the legitimate passage of persons and goods across the border.
+Owners or agents and captains of GA aircraft making international flights (including within the Common Travel Area (CTA))[footnote 1] are required to report or provide notification of those flights and the persons onboard to Border Force and His Majesty’s Revenue and Customs (HMRC).
+In practice the information provided to Border Force for immigration purposes and shared[footnote 2] with HMRC, the police and the National Crime Agency for customs and policing purposes.
+In this way the information is used to prevent, detect and investigate crime and terrorism and to facilitate the legitimate passage of persons and goods across the border.

 Legislation